vengaer/amdgpu-fand/README.md

 ### The Set Command

 The control interface allows you to override the fan speed using `amdgpu-fanctl set speed PERCENTAGE`.
 For safety reasons, such an override is, by default, tied to the process (i.e. the shell instance) that invoked the `amdgpu-fanctl` command.
 Once that process is killed, the speed override will be reset.
 This is to avoid potential issues such as forcing the speed to 0%, forgetting that this has been done and starting up something GPU-intensive only to have the card melt.
-This behaviour can be overridden using the `--detach` switch to `amdgpu-fanctl`, in which case the fan speed will remain what was set with via the control interface until either the daemon is restarted or `amdgpu-fanctl reset speed` is run.
+This behaviour can be overridden using the `--detach` switch to `amdgpu-fanctl`, in which case the fan speed will remain what was set via the control interface until either the daemon is restarted or `amdgpu-fanctl reset speed` is run.

 ## Disclaimer
 This piece of software is not affiliated with AMD in any way.
 Radeon is a trademark of AMD.